Hakiick/T-POO-700-STG_1/README.md

 A general manager can create teams and modify any team or user.

 the working times that we have seeded are on from the 10/10 to the 31/10

+Also note that when clocking in out of a working time it creates a working time to account overtime work